Perpetual access

-Perpetual access is the stated continuous access of licensed electronic material after is it no longer accessible through an active paid subscription either through the library or publisher action.
+Perpetual access is the stated continuous access of licensed electronic material after it is no longer accessible through an active paid subscription either through the library or publisher action.
 In many cases, the two parties involved in the license agree that it is necessary for the license to retain access to these materials after the license has lapsed.
-Other terms for perpetual access or similar trains of thought are ‘post-cancellation access’ and ‘continuing access.'
+Other terms for perpetual access or similar trains of thought are 'post-cancellation access' and 'continuing access.'

 In the licensing of software products, a perpetual license means that a software application is sold on a one-time basis and the licensee can then use a copy of the software forever.
 The license holder has indefinite access to a specific version of a software program by paying for it only once.

 Perpetual access is a term that is used within the library community to describe the ability to retain access to electronic journals after the contractual agreement for these materials has passed.
 Typically when a library licenses access to an electronic journal, the journal's content remains in the possession of the licensor.
 The library often purchases the rights to all back issues as well as new issues.
-When the license elapses, access to all the journal's contents is lost.
+When the license expires, access to all the journal's contents is lost.
 In a typical print model, the library purchases the journals and retains them for the duration of the contract but also after the contract expires.
 In order to retain access to journals that were released during the term of a license for digital electronic journals, the library must obtain perpetual access rights.